 does not have a backstamp.

-The next example is a postcard for which the postal rate was 6d.
+The next example is a postcard for which the airmail rate was 6d.

 This next cover is postmarked in Hong Kong on 8 December.
 Although the postmark includes the words Air Mail, the Hong Kong Imperial Airways flight connection did not start until March 1936.